In this section, you'll be learning about

 It's just a matter of adding an extra

-template.
+cell to the row template.
 However, if you

 still want to make the table fit the mobile screen, you'll have to shove another

-column into the popup
+column into the popup.
+Make

 perhaps?